Airbnb-Price-Prediction-with-311-Data/Price-prediction/README.md

 ## Data Cleaning

-* Navigate to the data-cleaning directory to find the scripts that were used for preprocessing the datasets.
+* Navigate to the data-cleaning directory to find the scripts that were used for preprocessing the respective datasets.
-* The 311 service complaint dataset hasn't been added to this repository since the dataset was greater than 7GB.
+* Under 311-dataset-cleaning, the scripts clean.py and count_per_complaint_type.py directly perform actions on the original dataset which can be found on https://data.cityofnewyork.us/Social-Services/311-Service-Requests-from-2010-to-Present/erm2-nwe9 , it hasb't been added to this repository due to it's size ( greater than 7GB)
 * The pre-processed datasets can be found in the dataset directory.
+* The complaint_types.csv is the direct

 ## Data Integration